scottdj92/speedrun-bingo/README.md

 ## Adding components
 Add your components to `src/app/app.marko` and import them as such.
 Ideally, you'd want to follow the Atomic Design principle using atoms/molecules/organisms/templates/pages

+In order for components to be imported, you add the name of the folder and webpack will bundle it.

+### Caveats
+Because of how MarkoJS renders HTML, it is recommended that you do not give your components names that match HTML tags.